ibioChile/VidalLab/Pipelines/microRNA Differential Expression.md

 ## Approach 1: One-way analysis of variance

 - Raw read counts were first median-normalized to adjust for the effect of library sizes and read count distributions *(Anders & Huber 2010)*.
+Normalized counts are converted to the log2 scale, using log2 (x + 1) for conversion.

 ```
 library(DESeq2)